sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

         ffutool.exe -list
         ```

+    >[!NOTE]
-    **Note**  For more information on HLK mobile testing tools and utilities, see the following topic:
+>  For more information on HLK mobile testing tools and utilities, see the following topic:
     -   [HLK Mobile Testing Tools and Utilities](..\user\hlk-mobile-testing-tools-and-utilities.md)